dedupeio/dedupe/docs/Field-definition.rst

 or client names.
 Set types are very similar to :ref:`text-types-label`.
 They use the same comparison function and you can also let dedupe learn which terms are common or rare by providing a corpus.
-Within a record, a Set types field have to be tuples.
+Within a record, a Set types field have to be hashable sequences like tuples or frozensets.

 .. code:: python